Labradorite – A Uniquely Magical Gemstone

 Labradorite lends itself well to most jewelry applications.
 It can energize your wardrobe and add an intriguing play of color to your look.
 Labradorite looks beautiful set in any metal type, but is especially attractive and prominent when set in yellow or rose gold.
 These metal colors perfectly complement the bluish-greenish hues of labradorite for a classy, chic look.

-Because it is an affordable gemstone, buying labradorite costume jewelry is not very expensive.
+Due to its affordability, labradorite is a popular choice for costume jewelry.
 It makes for intriguing large pieces, especially statement necklaces and large cocktail rings.

 classy gold labradorite earrings